truemediaorg/GenConViT/README.md

+> ⚠️ **WARNING:**
+> This code is published as-is for reference and educational purposes in the field of deepfake detection.
+It represents a historical implementation by TrueMedia.org and is not actively maintained.
+The repository does not accept pull requests, issues, modifications, or support requests.
+The original TrueMedia.org organization has ceased operations.

 # Deepfake Video Detection Using Generative Convolutional Vision Transformer

 Deressa Wodajo, Solomon Atnafu, Zahid Akhtar

 This repository contains the implementation code for **Deepfake Video Detection Using Generative Convolutional Vision Transformer (GenConViT)** paper.
 Find the full paper on arXiv [here](https://arxiv.org/abs/2307.07036).

 <br/><br/>
 ![The Proposed GenConViT Deepfake Detection Framework](img/genconvit.png)

 <p align="center">The Proposed GenConViT Deepfake Detection Framework</p>

 <p style="text-align: justify;">